X-SLAYER/SLAYER-LEECHER/README.md

 ## IMPORTANT NOTICE

-**SLayer Leecher has reached the end of its life, no more support will be provided for it**
+**Slayer Leecher has reached the end of its life, no more support will be provided for it**

 Note: This project was only made for education purposes.
 If you choose to use this for malicious reasons, you are completely responsible for the outcome.
 - - - -